 If you are submitting a proposal for an interdisciplinary project or activity, one person should be selected as the group's leader.

-Submissions are limited to one grant application proposal per individual faculty (mentoring group leader) each academic year.
+Submissions are limited to one grant application (for one project or activity) per faculty/group each academic year.

-Full-time tenured, tenure track, and non-tenure-track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
-Projects involving staff and/or part-time faculty will be considered only if the lead applicant is a full-time faculty member.
-Faculty who have not completed projects/used grant funds previously awarded or have not submitted an outcome/impact report for a prior grant will not be eligible for a new grant-funded activity.
+Faculty who have not completed projects/used grant funds previously awarded or have not submitted an “Impact” report for a prior grant will not be eligible for a new grant-funded activity

-Proposals will be reviewed by a faculty selection committee, and recipients will be notified at the end of November.
-If you are awarded a grant, you will receive instructions for accessing funds and reporting on the use of your grant.
+Proposals will be reviewed by a faculty selection committee, and recipients will be notified approximately December 1.
+If you are awarded a grant, you will receive instructions for accessing funds and reporting on the use of your grant in your award letter.

-All grant recipients are asked to help disseminate their results by completing a brief report following the project completion sharing the impact of this grant on your professional development, success in your field, teaching, etc.
+Grant recipients are asked to help disseminate their results by completing an online “Impact Report” following the project completion.
+In this report, you will share the impact of this grant on your mentoring group.